Consensys/doc.web3signer/docs/HowTo/Use-Signing-Keys.md

 * [Creating a separate key configuration file] for each signing key.
 * Using the [`eth2` subcommand options](../Reference/CLI/CLI-Subcommands.md#eth2) to bulk load
-    Ethereum 2.0 signing keys stored in Azure Key Vault.
+    consensus layer signing keys stored in Azure Key Vault.

 !!! note

-    Bulk-loading is only available when using the Ethereum 2.0 platform with keys stored in Azure Key Vault, and can be used in combination with key configuration files.
+    Bulk-loading is only available when using the consensus layer platform with keys stored in Azure Key Vault, and can be used in combination with key configuration files.

 ## Using key configuration files